Understanding the OWASP: An Overview of the Security Risks

 OWASP Top 10 Vulnerabilities for ‘Web’

-In today’s internet world, web applications are everywhere—from opening an account and shopping to social networking.
-But with this comfort comes the potential for security vulnerabilities that could harm both clients and enterprises.
-The OWASP Top 10 lists the most serious security problems for online projects.
-Let's investigate these vulnerabilities and see why it's critical to address them to safeguard our internet behavior.
+We are living in the internet world where web applications have become omnipresent, from account opening and shopping to social networking.
+But with all this, we are opening doors to the security vulnerabilities that can harm customers and enterprises.
+The OWASP Top 10 lists the most severe threat categories for online projects.
+Let us find out why these vulnerabilities need to be considered for the safety of our internet behavior.

 CTA-1.png